-With its stock down 25% over the past three months, it is easy to disregard ALE Property Group (ASX:LEP).
-To decide if this trend could continue, we decided to look at its weak fundamentals as they shape the long-term market trends.
-In this article, we decided to focus on ALE Property Group's ROE.
+With its stock down 5.0% over the past three months, it is easy to disregard CONMED (NYSE:CNMD).
+We decided to study the company's financials to determine if the downtrend will continue as the long-term performance of a company usually dictates market outcomes.
+In this article, we decided to focus on CONMED's ROE.

 How To Calculate Return On Equity?

 Return on Equity = Net Profit (from continuing operations) ÷ Shareholders' Equity

 So, based on the above formula, the ROE for CONMED is:

 7.3% = US$54m ÷ US$744m (Based on the trailing twelve months to June 2021).

 The 'return' refers to a company's earnings over the last year.
 Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.07 in profit.

 What Is The Relationship Between ROE And Earnings Growth?